calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 I'm really pleased with how my blogging went last year and all I'm aiming to do in 2023 is keep a similar cadence.
 I could set a really aggressive stretch goal here but I don't think I actually desire to write that much.
 My perspective is that about one post a month will still give me the benefits I'm looking for.
 I'm also not going to set any goals about having posts go viral --- that either happens or it doesn't.

-The only thing I would change about my writing last year was that I wish I was more consistent.
+The only thing I would change about my writing last year was that I wish it was more consistent.
 I think it is better to write one post a month rather than four posts one month and then zero the next.
 Consistency will not only help me build discipline in the practice of writing but it will also build my credibility and audience.

 {{< begin_task_list >}}